-Amee Vora is a Litigation Fellow in the Baltimore office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
+Amee Vora is an Associate in the Baltimore office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.

 “Having committed my legal career to the fight for gender justice, I joined Sanford Heisler Sharp, LLP to advocate for victims of workplace discrimination and sexual violence.
 I firmly believe in the power of using the law as a tool to create a more just and equitable society.”